How to Delete Photos from Google My Business

 trash icon

 Don’t go overboard on purging your profile of photos — you want to keep the good ones!
-It shows your business is popular and people enjoy it enough to upload their own photos.
-It can also serve as a platform for you to showcase new products, popular products, or cool and unusual products that make your business stand out!
+Photos show your business is popular and people enjoy it enough to upload their own photos.

 For example, this unique bar, Pinky’s Rooftop, specializes in a fun and quirky vibe paired with specialty drinks and desserts.